 Yet, there are many reasons why paper receipts still play a critical role in transaction documentation.
 Here are just a few of them:

-- Mistakes.
+- Avoiding mistakes.
 You are much more likely to catch a mistake in a transaction (for example, a double charge) when you can see all the numbers on paper.
 It also serves as documentation of the mistake that can be used to resolve it later.

 - Taxes.
 There is no substitute for paper receipts for documenting expenses when it’s time to do taxes, and paper receipts are absolutely priceless if you are audited.